If you ever get stuck on a Google search, use these Google search tips to discover the information you're looking for.

 Under All, you'll find results from all the content types (including images and news articles) but mostly webpages that match your search terms.

 It may help to think of this option as a summary, plus a preview of what you can find under some of the other content types.

 Google Images lets you browse pictures that match your search terms.
 If you want to see the full-sized version of an image (as well as the website it came from), all you have to do is click the one you want.

 You can also click Search tools to filter the results by subject, size, color, and more.

 Visit News to view news articles that match your search terms.
-Most of the results come from well-known websites like CNN.com, but can also come from other sources (like blogs and local news providers).
+Most of the results come from well-known websites like CNN.com, but they can also come from other sources (like blogs and local news providers).

 Here, you'll find results for products that match your search terms.
-You can even use the Search tools to filter the results by price, brand name, and whether or not the product is in stock nearby.
+You can even use the Search tools to filter the results by price, brand name, and whether the product is in stock nearby.
 This is a great resource for shopping online when you don't know where to find what you're looking for.

 If you've never seen the Advanced Search page, you may be surprised by some of the things you can do.
 For example, you can narrow your results by language or reading level.
 You can also limit your search results to pages that have a certain domain, such as .gov or .edu.